opencv/opencv/modules/gpu/doc/initalization_and_information.rst

 cv::gpu::setDevice
 ------------------
-.. cfunction:: void setDevice(int device)
+.. c:function:: void setDevice(int device)

     Sets device and initializes it for the current thread.
 Call of this function can be omitted, but in this case a default device will be initialized on fist GPU usage.